 The Dogo Argentino is a relatively young breed, first bred in 1928.
 A breed that draws its ancestry from Great Danes and Cordoba Fighting Dogs, it’s an incredibly muscular hunter that’s capable of going after wild hogs.
 Big and sometimes frightening, these expensive dogs will run you about eight thousand dollars if you’re even allowed to own them – they’re currently banned in two US states as well as in the UK.

 The Argentino lives for about fourteen years, but a number of expensive health problems do tend to plague them throughout their lives.
-If you can’t commit to a good diet and enough exercise, you might find that your Argentino’s health problems – and vet bills – will become a dominant part of owning this type of dog.
+These dogs require a healthy diet and ample exercise, so you’ll want to consider installing an invisible dog fence in your yard.
+If you’re worried about expenses you’ll likely find that your Argentino’s health problems – and the cost of vet visits – will become a dominant part of owning this type of dog.

 7. The Canadian Eskimo Dog

 While the dogs above all tend to fetch a high price because they are fashionable, the Canadian Eskimo dog will run you about eight thousand seven hundred fifty dollars simply because it is so rare.
 First brought to the US over a millennia ago, there are only about three hundred of these endangered dogs left alive.

 Sadly, this breed isn’t dying because it is unpopular.
 A wild breed, they’ve died out because of a massive culling of the population during the mid-20th century.
 This, combined with the ease of disrupting their habitats, has led the breed from having a population in the tens of thousands to one that may soon be entirely extinct.